 Phil felt he needed to change the scene to reinvent his space.
 While he still enjoyed very much working with young people, he felt he could expand his target market to re-energize the space.
 Phil started organising more social events.
 He recalled with fondness his favorite event from his years at MASMAS++.
 They arranged a comically creative speed dating night.
 They prompted people to draw silly images of each other with their eyes closed or pretend they had been dating for years and had to perform a dramatic breakup.
 Not the usual tasks you tackle on a first date!
 While it’s unclear if anyone met their soulmate that night, he was certain new friendships had been forged.

 One day an older man walks into the cafe.
 Phil describes his unease as the man came to the bar to talk to him.
 He assumed it was a neighbor wanting to complain about the ruckus of the young crowds.
 Unaware of Phil’s discomfort, the old man launched into a story about the day he met his wife.
 They were dancing the local Catalan Sardana dance in the town square and he was a playful young man.
 So, his dance partner called him a pirate (pirata in Spanish).
 The name stuck even years later after they got married and had children together.
 Phil says this man helped him understand that adults can be young people too.
 Vicente kept coming in every day, he invited his friends.
 They named the outdoor courtyard after this man, Vicente ‘El Pirata’ Valiente (Vicente, the Brave Pirate).
-They held a reception for his family after his death to inaugurate the garden.
+When he passed away some years later they held a reception for his family in the garden.

 Phil and his Dutch partner kept in contact throughout the years.
 Eventually he put Phil in touch with two young men from city of Groningen.
 They were hoping to open a café for young people.
 These two entrepreneurial young men came and trained at MASMAS++ for a month.
 Phil gave them weekly objectives.
 One would be assigned to designing and promoting an event or working on the menu.
 The other had to get 200 people to join the Facebook page and work on the budget.
 The mentoring experience was a success, and in 2015 they opened MASMAS++ in Groningen.
 With a touch of nostalgia, Phil confessed that this café in Groningen achieved the vibes they never did in Castelldefels.
 It truly was a haven for young people and is still thriving today.